-You are responsible for Muldoon et al An Introduction to Environmental Law and Policy in Canada (Second Edition).
+You are responsible in its entirety for Muldoon et al An Introduction to Environmental Law and Policy in Canada (Second Edition).
 Toronto: Emond Montgomery, 2015.
 It is available at the bookstore and at the library- http://go.utlib.ca/cat/6997649 (print) where it is on reserve

-You are also responsible for all of the lecture contents, and materials posted on Blackboard as well as any materials prepared/presented by other students in the course as part of their assignment.
+You are also responsible for all of the lecture contents, and materials posted on Quercus as well as any materials prepared/presented by other students in the course as part of their assignment.